IRS providing tax relief for victims of severe Indiana storms

 Do not wait for the next disaster to come for then it may be too late to retrieve your important records for a tax audit or for that matter any legal or business matter.
 And if you do get selected for audit and do not have all the records to support what was claimed on your tax returns, you should contact an experienced tax attorney who can argue the application of your facts and circumstances to pursue the least possible changes in an audit.

-The tax attorneys at the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), San Diego County (Carlsbad) and elsewhere in California are highly skilled in handling tax matters and can effectively represent at all levels with the IRS and State Tax Agencies including criminal tax investigations and attempted prosecutions, undisclosed foreign bank accounts and other foreign assets, and unreported foreign income.
+The tax attorneys at the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), Los Angeles and elsewhere in California are highly skilled in handling tax matters and can effectively represent at all levels with the IRS and State Tax Agencies including criminal tax investigations and attempted prosecutions, undisclosed foreign bank accounts and other foreign assets, and unreported foreign income.
 Also if you are involved in cannabis, check out what a cannabis tax attorney can do for you.
-And if you are involved in crypto currency, check out what a bitcoin tax attorney can do for you.
+And if you are involved in cryptocurrency, check out what a bitcoin tax attorney can do for you.

-Warning: Under the Inflation Reduction Act the IRS Is About to Go “Beast Mode”
+New IRS Commissioner Unveils 2023 Strategic Operating Plan – Warning the IRS Is About to Go “Beast Mode”

-Warning: Under the Inflation Reduction Act the IRS Is About to Go “Beast Mode”
+New IRS Commissioner Unveils 2023 Strategic Operating Plan – Warning the IRS Is About to Go “Beast Mode”

-Democrats are looking to the IRS to come down hard on taxpayers with Senators Schumer and Manchin stating that it is time for the agency to go into “beast mode”.
-The bill earmarks $45.6 billion for “enforcement,” including “litigation,” “criminal investigations,” “investigative technology,” “digital asset monitoring” and a new fleet of tax-collector cars.
-The intended result will be far more audits, civil suits and criminal referrals.
+Democrats claim this “investment” of additional funding to the IRS will yield more than $200 billion in revenue.
+They are looking to the IRS to come down hard on taxpayers with Senators Schumer and Manchin stating that it is time for the agency to go into “beast mode”.
+The Inflation Reduction Act earmarks $45.6 billion for “enforcement,” including “litigation,” “criminal investigations,” “investigative technology,” “digital asset monitoring” and a new fleet of tax-collector cars.

-The main targets will by necessity be the middle- and upper-middle class because that’s where the government believes the money is.
 The Joint Committee on Taxation, Congress’s official tax scorekeeper, says that “78% to 90% of the money raised from under-reported income would likely come from those making less than $200,000 a year.
 Only 4% to 9% would come from those making more than $500,000.”
+So it makes sense that the main targets will by necessity be the middle- and upper-middle class because that’s where the government believes the money is.

 It is reported that a particular audit target will be “pass throughs” including Subchapter S and LLC businesses that file under the individual tax code.
 With the proliferation of States legalizing cannabis, it would not be surprising for the IRS to increase audits for this industry too.
 Democrats keeping their promise not to raise individual tax rates, have resorted to increasing audits as a way of increasing tax revenues.